Hiddendoom45/StaticMangaReader/README.md

 #### --nojs

 Generates the page with no javascript.
 This has no effect if the long argument is used and ignores the paging option.

+#### --chext

+Changes the extension of indexed images, useful if images are stored on the server in compressed form but requested as images. i.e. `--chext "lep,jpg"` converts images stored in the lepton format to reference the .jpg url.